Nick-Sigua/Election_Analytics_Sigua/Fourth_Blog_Incumbency.md

 **The Time-For-Change Model**

-The time-for-change model is a linear regression model that leverages the established incumbent advantage among other variables to predict the incumbent party candidate's two-party popular vote share.
+The time-for-change model is a linear regression model that leverages the afromentioned incumbent advantage among other variables to predict an incumbent party candidate's two-party popular vote share.

 The first component of this model is second quarter GDP.
 In previous weeks, we have establiushed this fundamental variable is important, which is also seen here